Jahia/content-integrity/docs/embedded-tests.md

 If the property is multi-valued, the invalid value should be removed from the list if some other values are valid, or the values should be updated.

+`BROKEN_REF_TO_VN`

+**Description**: the missing referenced node is a virtual node.

+If the virtual node is temporarily missing, for example because of a connectivity issue at `DataSource` level, the error has to be considered as false positive.

+If the virtual node is gone forever, then the property should be fixed the same way as for a regular node.

 #### Invalid back references

 `Error code: INVALID_BACK_REF`